I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 Well, I mean, if the idea is to put more money in circulation in the private sector, who better than the people who live and work there?

-So rather than corporations pay taxes to the government or charge higher prices to cover their cost of taxes, why not just corporate tax rate to Zilch and raise the compensation of people that work for you?
+So rather than corporations pay taxes to the government or charge higher prices to cover their costs of taxes, why not just corporate tax rate to zilch and raise the compensation of people who work for you?

 Welcome to the program.